afeawoL/ros2_drone_sim/README.md

 - The setup script (`setup_x11.sh`) configures X11 forwarding for GUI applications
 - If you encounter display issues:
   1. Make sure X11 is running on your host by running: `./setup_x11.sh)`
-  2. Restart the container: `docker-compose restart`
+  2. Restart the container: `docker compose restart`

 ## Developing ROS Packages